enactic/openarm/website/docs/software/setup-guide/soft-setup-guide_draft.md

 ### Troubleshooting
 If communication fails:
-1. Verify CAN interface is up and configured correctly
+1. Verify CAN interface is up and configured correctly (Leverage `candump` to monitor the communication)
 2. Check motor ID configurations
 3. Confirm baudrate matching between CAN interface and motors
 4. Ensure zero position has been set
+5. Check wiring

 ## Additional Resources